 Remarkable writers absorb books for long stretches of time, clueless to the rest of the world.
 Good writers have patience.
 There will be days when you have absolutely nothing to add to your manuscript.
 There will also be days when you realise the end is far away and the only thing preventing you from finishing is white space.
 When that happens, just keep writing.
 Take it one sentence at a time; your persistence will pay off, and you will up with a finished book.

-Both are excellent forms of research.
+Listening to and watching others is an excellent form of research.
 What about a person’s personality intrigues you or makes you dislike them?
 Expound on those character traits and bring them to life.
 What about a person’s style of dress makes them unique?

 There are so many opportunities to write and be heard today; with self-publishing and smaller, independent presses becoming more prevalent, this is a genuinely exciting time to be involved in this creative field.
 But of course there’s also the concern that, without any creative control—without any quality checking—there are just as many opportunities to produce awful work as well.